 In 2015, AstraZeneca received FDA approval for Tagrisso, its drug for the treatment of T790M+ EGFRm+, tyrosine kinase inhibitor-resistant non-small cell lung cancer.
 In 2018, Tagrisso's label was expanded to include previously untreated patients with EGFRm+ non-small cell lung cancer.
 Tagrisso sales in 2018, only the third year since its launch, were \$1.9 billion.
 Tagrisso has been established as a new standard of care in the treatment of EGFRm+ non-small cell lung cancer and has now been approved in over 80 countries.
 Understanding the mechanism of acquired resistance following Tagrisso treatment is a key clinical question to inform the next treatment choice.
-A portion of EGFRm+ tyrosine kinase inhibitor-resistant patients and a portion of T790M+ EGFRm+ tyrosine kinase inhibitor-resistant patients progress because of c-Met gene amplification.
+A portion of EGFRm+ tyrosine kinase inhibitor-resistant patients progress because of c-Met gene amplification.